codxenon/t4-bot-warfare-xenon/README.md

   - Added bots_manage_fill_watchplayers dvar
   - Bots hop off turrets if they get stuck on one
   - Fixed script variable leak with opening and closing the in-game menu
+  - bots_main_firstIsHost is default off now as we now use Plutonium's `ishost` method call
   - Works on latest Plutonium r5106

 - v2.2.0